sldownard/HTBAMIT/en/people/set-expectations-for-promotions.md

 their skills on, talk to them about how they think they are doing in their career.
 While they talk, if they sound overly optimistic, don't listen to them and think to yourself, "I don't think they're as close as they think they are."
-You can't make promises, but you need to push back on unrealistic expectations.
+Don't ever make promises, but tactfully correct unrealistic expectations.
-Think about some get-rich-quick or lose-weight-fast scheme someone you knew was let down by -- if they'd had realistic expectations, they would not have been disappointed.
+Think about some get-rich-quick or lose-weight-fast scheme someone you knew was let down by; if they'd had realistic expectations, they would not have been disappointed.
 Try and take time and emotion out of career progress and promotion discussions as much as possible, even if the person makes an ultimatum, like "if I don't make senior in six months, I'm